 Rate Guide: Tape Syncs

-This is a base rate—no one should be offering less.
+This is a base rate—it is very unusual to offer less.
 In many cases, higher rates are appropriate.
-Experienced tape syncers often charge higher rates.
+Experienced tape syncers often charge higher rates and independent contractors are always free to set their own rates.

 Producers should expect to pay more for situations that require multiple mics or exceptional expertise.